OlympusDAO/olympus-docs/docs/overview/03_cooler-loans.md

 It’s important to highlight that interest on the loan is accrued at the time the loan is opened.
 Keep this in mind as you read the next two sections.

-Example: user requests to borrow 95 DAI against 100 DAI worth of gOHM.
-At the time the loan is opened, the user owes 1.57 DAI in interest (0.05% multiplied by 95 DAI principal multiplied by 121 days out of 365).
-User gets 95 DAI in their wallet and transfers 100 DAI worth of gOHM.
+Example: user requests to borrow against 1 gOHM.
+The LTB for cooler is 2892.92 DAI per gOHM, at the time the loan is opened, the user owes 4.82 DAI in interest (0.05% multiplied by 2892.92 DAI principal multiplied by 121 days out of 365).
+User gets 2892.92 DAI in their wallet and transfers 1 gOHM.

 ### Repaying a Loan

 A user can repay a loan at any time with any amount.
 However, because of how loans are fulfilled, any repayment will be allocated toward interest first.
 Any repayment in excess of interest owed is then allocated to repaying the principal.
 Once all outstanding interest and principal have been repaid, the user unlocks their collateral.

-Example: user requests to borrow 95 DAI against 100 DAI worth of gOHM, owing 1.57 DAI in interest.
+Example: user requests to borrow against 1 gOHM.
+The LTB for cooler is 2892.92 DAI per gOHM, therefore the interest owed is 4.82 DAI per tenor.

-- If user repays 1 DAI, the user now owes 0.57 DAI in interest and 95 DAI in principal.
+- If user repays 1 DAI, the user now owes 3.82 DAI in interest and 2892.92 DAI in principal.
 User gets no collateral back.
-- If user repays 1.57 DAI, user owes no interest and only 95 DAI in principal.
+- If user repays 4.82 DAI, user owes no interest and only 2892.92 DAI in principal.
 User gets no collateral back.
-- If user repays 50 DAI, user has fully repaid interest (1.57 DAI) and partially repaid principal (48.43 DAI).
-User gets back 50.98 DAI worth of collateral back.
+- If user repays 500 DAI, user has fully repaid interest (4.82 DAI) and partially repaid principal (495.18 DAI).
+User gets 0.17117 gOHM collateral back (495.18/2892.92).
-- If user repays 96.57 DAI, user has fully repaid interest (1.57 DAI) AND fully repaid 95 DAI in principal.
-Users gets back all of their collateral.
+- If user repays 2897.74 DAI, user has fully repaid interest (4.82 DAI) AND fully repaid 2892.92 DAI in principal.
+User gets back their 1 gOHM collateral.

 ### Extending Duration